-Proof of Hep B, MMR and Varicella immunization may be required as well as COVID-19 vaccination or clinical agency-approved waiver.
+Proof of Hep B, MMR and Varicella and a COVID-19 vaccination are required.
+A clinical-agency approved COVID-19 waiver MAY be available.
 NOTE: Students completing the NPC course will meet PTCB's 2022 education/training eligibility requirements for CPhT Certification.
 Students must still take and pass the national exam to become certified.